zdravkov/kendo-docs/api/wrappers/jsp/window.md

 ### appendTo `Object`

 The element that the Window will be appended to.
+Beneficial if the Window is used together with a form.
 Note that this does not constrain the window dragging within the given element.

 #### Example